Fanghole/RunForYourLife/RunForYourLife/RunForYourLife/README.md

 ### To-Do

-- Max stamina in config currently does nothing.
+- Create interface mod seperately for Coroner by EliteMasterEric to show cause of death.
-- Optionally interface with Coroner by EliteMasterEric to show cause of death.
+- Possibly add rate of stamina regen to config.